Aleaume/Udacity_DataSc_P4/README.md

 2. Supervised Learning Model
 You'll have access to a third dataset with attributes from targets of a mail-order campaign.
 You'll use the previous analysis to build a machine learning model that predicts whether or not each individual will respond to the campaign.

+## Results & Going further

+With the current model we reach an Area under the ROC Curve score of about ~68% with our fine tuned Logistic Regression.
+There is definitely room for improvement in the number of different classifiers models to try (GradientBoostingClassifier, CatBoostClassifier …).

+Also, some more attention could be brought to the data cleaning step in hope of getting a better result.

+PCA analysis could also in a next step be turned into profit for the Model training phase.

 ## Licensing, Authors, Acknowledgements, etc.

 I thank the data provider Arvato for the availibility of its dataset and share of project ideas.